6 Best Non-Tracking Cat Litters – 2023 Expert Reviews & Tips

 Fresh News Post Consumer Paper Pellet Cat Litter is our pick for the best non-tracking cat litter for the money.
 It uses 100% recycled paper and baking soda to create a highly absorbent pellet litter good for the environment and helps control odor.
 It’s 99% dust-free and non-allergenic, so you won’t see any tracks leading away from the box.
 The pellets hold their shape well, even when wet, and it’s easy to keep clean since you only need to scoop out the feces.

 The downside to the Fresh News is that it’s non-clumping, so if you have several cats, the urine tends to sit on the bottom, creating an odor.
 Frequently mixing the litter can help distribute the urine evenly to be better absorbed, but it is easy to forget.

 - Pellets contain baking soda

 - 100% recycled paper

 3. Fresh Step Clean Paws Cat Litter – Premium Choice

 Fresh Step Clean Paws Clumping Cat Litter is our premium choice non-tracking cat litter, and this brand features a ClumpLock technology that locks urine into a tight ball that’s easy to scoop out.
-It uses activated charcoal pieces to lock in odors, and it’s 99% dust-free and features slightly larger pellets that won’t stick to your cat’s feet as it leaves the litter box.
+It uses activated charcoal pieces to lock in odors, it’s 99% dust-free, and features slightly larger pellets that won’t stick to your cat’s feet as it leaves the litter box.